 Adult relationships matter.
 Time is devoted to helping students develop positive relationships with their teachers, who become role models.

 Students participate in advisory groups along with a small group of students to help build each student’s strengths and support their needs.

-Our Beyond U programs, which are 100% funded by the Fund for UCAP, through a combination of grants and private donations, provide out-of-school time programming to support our students’ academic and social needs.
-Beyond U’s Director, Elisa Almonte, coordinates a wide range of activities to boost a student’s school experience and keep them engaged in a safe and nurturing environment.
+Our Beyond U programs are funded by the Fund for UCAP through a combination of grants and private donations.
+Beyond U provides out-of-school time programming to support our students’ academic and social needs.
+The Beyond U Director coordinates a wide range of activities to boost students’ school experience and keep them engaged in a safe and nurturing environment.